Effective Date: 7-2-2021

 - The child has been under the jurisdiction of the juvenile court for a period of one (1) year, and the court finds that the conditions which led to the assumption of jurisdiction still persist, or condition of a potentially harmful nature continue to exist, that there is little likelihood that those conditions will be remedied at an early date so that the child can be returned to the parent in near future, or the continuation of the parent-child relationship greatly diminishes the child’s prospects for early integration into a stable and permanent home.
 In determining whether to terminate parental rights under this subdivision, the court shall consider and make findings on the following:

-- Efforts: The success or failure of the efforts of the juvenile division or other agency to aid the parent on a continuing basis in adjusting his circumstances or conduct to provide a proper home for the child;
+- Efforts: The success or failure of the efforts of the juvenile officer, Children’s Division or other agency to aid the parent on a continuing basis in adjusting his circumstances or conduct to provide a proper home for the child.
+Such efforts should be clearly documented during each reassessment period in the Social Service Plan;

 - Mental Condition: A mental condition which is shown by competent evidence either to be permanent or such that there is no reasonable likelihood that the condition can be reversed and which renders the parent unable to knowingly provide the child the necessary care, custody and control;